Maurilio97-P/ABB-RobotStudio-Palletizer-Sorting_Pick-Place/README.md

 **Part 1 – Suction Cup with Smart Components**

-In this section a CAD model in .SAT format is imported to generate the tool in RobotStudio and with Smart Components place a sensor on the TCP and the Attach/Detach function activated with a digital input.
+In this section a .SAT CAD model is imported to generate the gripper in RobotStudio and with Smart Components a sensor is placed on the TCP and the Attach/Detach function is activated with a digital input.

 **Part 2 – Conveyor with Smart Components**

-In this section, a conveyor is built by applying physical properties to the belt and to the boxes to be separated.
+In this section, a conveyor is built by applying physical properties to the belt and to the boxes.
 Sensors are placed at the end of the conveyor and the belt is stopped if a box is detected at the end.

 **Part 3 – Pick & Place with Work Objects, Offsets and Digital Signals**